kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

 When creating objects with `kubectl apply`, it is frequently desired to make changes to the config that remove objects and then re-apply and have those objects deleted.
 Since Kubernetes v1.5, an alpha-stage `--prune` flag exists to support this workflow: it deletes objects previously applied that no longer exist in the source config.
 However, the current implementation has fundamental design flaws that limit its performance and lead to surprising behaviours.
-This KEP proposes a safer and more performant implementation for this feature, along with a plan that will enable it to progress out of alpha while continuing to satisfy the needs of the users who have come to depend on it over the past 20+ releases.
+This KEP proposes a safer and more performant implementation for this feature as a second, independent alpha.
+The new implementation is based on a low-level concept called "ApplySet" that other, higher-level ecosystem tooling can build on top of to enhance their own higher-level object groupings with improved interoperability.

 ## Motivation